carlosbravoa/enhance-with-ai/README.md

 # Enhance With AI — GNOME Shell Extension

-Adds a panel button that enhances the clipboard text using OpenAI.
+Adds a panel button that brings chat GPT to your GNOME desktop.

 ## Installation